Finding a Top Financial Advisor Firm in Mississippi

 Smith Shellnut Wilson, LLC

-Smith Shellnut Wilson, LLC is a fee-only firm with the largest amount in client assets on this list.
+Smith Shellnut Wilson, LLC is a fee-only firm with the largest amount of client assets on this list.
 For advisory services, the firm mainly generates compensation from asset-based fees and fixed fees.
-And the firm imposes a minimum account size requirement of $1,000,000 on its client base of individuals, high-net-worth individuals, corporate entities, pension and profit sharing plans, charitable institutions, foundations, municipalities, trusts, insurance companies and other U.S. institutions.
+The firm imposes a minimum account size requirement of $1,000,000 on its client base of individuals, high-net-worth individuals, corporate entities, pension and profit-sharing plans, charitable institutions, foundations, municipalities, trusts, insurance companies and other U.S. institutions.

 The firm has a relatively small staff of advisors.
-However, when it comes to industry credentials, two of the firm’s advisors hold the chartered financial analyst (CFA) designation, and seven advisors have MBAs.
+However, when it comes to industry credentials, some of the firm’s advisors hold the chartered financial analyst (CFA) designation, and seven advisors have MBAs.

 Smith Shellnut Wilson Background